Learn how to propagate succulents (grow more) from the ones you already own with this step-by-step tutorial on propagating succulents from leaves!

 Every time I’ve broken off a leaf just before the stem, it’s always died–so make sure you get all the way down to the stem.
 It helps to get a clear view of the base of the leaf as you’re pulling it off.

-It’s a really inexpensive way to start collection new plants, plus it’s sooooo fun to see those little babies growing from just a leaf!
+It’s a really inexpensive way to start collection new plants, plus it’s sooooo fun to propagate succulents and see those little babies growing from just a leaf!